 “Interpersonal relationships are always more important than the project itself.”

 Our values help to define how we connect with people.
 Too often, musicians look at their creative process and the end result as something independent of other people.
 The best results for your work will come from how you pair yourself with strong relationships, and shared values among other people.
 This is a common theme in The DIY Musician’s Radio Handbook.

 I first met Jeremy Young through the avenues of curiosity.
 As I said in the podcast, I read a blog he did for Sonicbids where he talked about the 5 best books every musician needed to read.
 I had just published The Radio Handbook, and I wanted to see how to get it in front of him.
 I started a conversation based on his work, and that led to an education on Soundfly and a new friend.

 It was clear in his blog article that education is a big value.
 It was also clear that he is someone who reads to further his knowledge base.
 He and I share these practices and values.
 I felt confident that reaching out to him would result in some great connection opportunities and I was right.

-Need help knowing what questions to ask to build your knowledge base, collaboration opportunities, and further growth?
-Connect with me and let’s talk.
+Get help with what questions to ask to build your knowledge base, create collaboration opportunities, and further your growth here.